pagehop/npm-pagehop/README.md

 ## Release History

+ - 1.1.0
+   - Add: ability to manipulate the hops array in the page-loop api.
+ - 1.0.9
+   - Update: assets;
+   - Update: should dev npm dependency (in project + in asset projects).
  - 1.0.8
    - Fix: recipe and tool utils throw an error if cwd of the process is wrong.
  - 1.0.7